mostafasharaby/GrowEasy-Platform/README.md

-# 🎟️ Event Booking System
+# 🌱 GrowEasy Platform

-A full-stack web application for users to browse, book, and manage event tickets, with a powerful admin dashboard for managing events and tracking insights.
+A full-stack web application designed to streamline company registration, verification, and authentication for managing programming companies, featuring a clean and intuitive user experience.

 ---

 ## 📌 Project Overview

-This project is a modern, scalable Event Booking System built using:
+GrowEasy Platform is a modern, scalable platform for anonymous users to register as companies, verify their accounts via OTP, set secure passwords, and access a personalized company dashboard.
+The project is built with clean code principles and a four-layer architecture, ensuring maintainability and scalability.

-- **Backend**: .NET 8 with Clean Architecture (Domain-Driven Design)
+- **Backend**: .NET Core 8 with Clean Architecture
-- **Frontend**: Angular 18
+- **Frontend**: Angular 16+
+- **Database**: PostgreSQL
-- **Authentication**: JWT, Google Sign-In, Email Confirmation, Password Reset
+- **Authentication**: ASP.NET Identity, JWT, OTP-based email verification
-- **Admin Panel**: Analytics, Event Management (CRUD), User Stats
-- **User Panel**: Event search, filtering, booking
-- **Extra Features**: CQRS, MediatR, AutoMapper, Serilog, FluentValidation, xUnit Testing
+- **Features**: Company registration, OTP validation, password management, and a minimalistic company dashboard

 ---